 6. Do you agree with the circumstances in which a medicine may be supplied for self-medication?
-Yes I agree
+Yes I agree with it

 7. Do you agree with the limited role of dispensary assistants as outlined in section 5 of the guidelines?
-Yes, I agree with that
+Yes I agree with it.